The following Property guidance note provides comprehensive and up to date legal information covering:

 Where the relevant dwelling forms only part of a building, the implied covenant will also apply to any common parts over which the landlord has an interest or estate.

-A corresponding covenant on the part of a tenant will also be implied, that the landlord or any person authorised in writing by the landlord may enter the dwelling to view its condition and state
+A corresponding covenant on the part of a tenant will also be implied, that the landlord or any person authorised in writing by the landlord may enter the dwelling to view its condition and state of repair:

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.